mashedcreative/gift-aid-for-woocommerce/README.md

 # WooCommerce 'Gift Aid' plugin

-A plugin for WooCommerce that enables a Gift Aid option at the checkout.
+A plugin for WooCommerce that adds the option for donors to reclaim Gift Aid at the checkout.

 ## About